Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Citizen Journalism Practice (CJP)

 Citizen journalists use social media websites and mobile applications to disseminate news quickly.
-It is a process of gathering and reporting hard and soft news content.
-Citizen journalists also collect news and analyze it to report as news on digital platforms to inform others (Allan 2017; Lacy, Duffy, Riffe, Thorson, and Fleming 2010).
+It is the process of gathering and reporting hard and soft news.
+Citizen journalists also collect and analyze news, then report it on digital platforms to inform others (Allan 2017; Lacy, Duffy, Riffe, Thorson, and Fleming 2010).
 People prefer social media over websites for digital journalism because of its convenient content-sharing features.
 It offers a stress-free way to interact and an opportunity for citizens to share news content.
 Citizen journalists help fill the gap left by the mass media industry.

 Malaysian political parties firmly control the mainstream media; therefore, journalists cannot play their role independently (Balaraman et al. 2015).
 Hence, many people are prone to using social media to report crime and real-time news.
 Citizen journalism in Malaysia has become a vital tool for political parties to spread promotional news events on social media to attract supporters and potential voters (Chinnasamy and Roslan 2015).
 In 2013, the 13th General Election in Malaysia highlighted the importance of online media for disseminating reliable information, whereas mainstream media are biased in their coverage of political news (Kee and Nie 2017).